Less Than Fee Program

 The Willing Seller Process - Four Steps:

-- Fill out the “Less than Fee” application Opens a New Window. and submit it to Guerra-Cynthia@monroecounty-fl.gov.
+- Submit the “Less than Fee” application Opens a New Window. .
+Email Guerra-Cynthia@monroecounty-fl.gov or call 305-453-8756 if you require assistance with the online application.

 - The County’s Planning Department will conduct a preliminary review of your property to determine its eligibility for the program.

-- If eligible, the County will send you a standard contract to purchase Opens a New Window. the building right of your vacant lot.
-Once you have returned the signed purchase contract, the Monroe County Land Authority will conduct a title search at the County’s expense.
+- If your property is eligible, the County will send you an agreement to purchase the building right from your lot.
+Once you have returned the signed agreement, the County will conduct a title search at the County’s expense.
+If you have a mortgage on the property, the County will require your mortgage company to sign a Joinder.

 Who Pays for What?